web-rpi/Ra/README.md

 # How to build "Ra" from DF9DQ

-Here I'll show you how you can easily set up, flash, configure and test a "Ra" from DF9DQ (https://github.com/einer gehtnochrein).
+Here I'll show you how you can easily set up, flash, configure and test a "Ra" from DF9DQ (https://github.com/einergehtnochrein).<br>

 Flash the loader
 In order to be able to use the Ra, this requires a "secondary bootloader".
 This enables the firmware to be updated via the app.
 Since creating this loader is a bit more complex, I have already compiled the latest loader version (version 4) and uploaded it here.
 If you are interested in compiling, please contact me.